guimvmatos/P4-INCA/README.md

 Now your netronome is configured with INCA.
 Let's proceed with configurations of RAN, UPF and others VMs.

 2. RAN / UPF

+Follow the instructions of [P4-BMv2-RAN-UPF Repository](https://github.com/guimvmatos/P4-BMv2-RAN-UPF)

+After this, you'll have two VMs running and linked with INCA.

+3. VFs topology

+Follow the instructions of [SFCSRv6--topology](https://github.com/guimvmatos/SFCSRv6--topology)

+Now, you have all topology running.
+You can ping from clientVlc to dashServer with `ping6 fc20::2`.
+You can capture the packets passing through NFVs with tcpdump.